 When you discover a secondhand find that is still is good condition, you can do almost anything with it.
 You can restore it, paint it, or you can add silver leaf and transform a plain dressing table into a gorgeous piece of modern furniture.

 Add vintage charm to a bedroom by fitting a reclaimed wooden door as a headboard.
 You'll need a wood door that's in reasonably good condition, unless you are looking for a more rustic style.

 West Elm has some amazing furniture - at similarly amazing prices.
 Take this reclaimed pine bed for example.
 The bed retails for just under R18,000 and that's without the shipping cost.
-If you work out the cost of PAR pine (if you can't find reclaimed timber) to make this bed and it works out at a fraction of the cost.
-And you can easily use a few techniques to make new pine look like reclaimed or aged timber.

 You might only have a large cupboard or hoekie as a pantry, but if there is one essential component that every pantry should have it's a lazy susan or turntable storage system.
 But not only for a pantry... what about using a lazy susan for storage in a bedroom closet?

 You can make your own upholstered bed.
 What's great about this upholstered bed is that the frame is made from affordable plywood, but who would know that when it's covered in fabric!

 There are some projects that can surprise you, and this is one of those.
 A headboard made from door mats is the last thing you would expect, especially one that looks as good as this!

 I love the design of these contemporary headboards.
 Making your own contemporary headboard with fret-work design is not that difficult if you are prepared to spend some time cutting, and just to make it easier for you, I have included the design for the headboard.

 This might be a small closet, but once you have tackled this project you will realise how simple it is to take this design and make it bigger, perhaps extend the length for a longer, more spacious closet.